filiph/egamebook/dart/README.md

     ---
     squash

-    You try to squash the spiders, but you realize they are actualy rusty nails.
-Game over.
+    You try to squash the spiders, but there's too many of them.
+Oh god, they're eating your face off now!

     ---
     run